Blair Witch: Book of Shadows: Blair Witch 2 (2000)

 The end of the film reveals that Jeff, Stephen, and Kim have been arrested.
 Each is interrogated separately, with the police showing each person footage of their crimes.
 Security camera footage shows Kim stabbing a cashier in the neck.
 Surveillance camera footage shows a naked Jeff killing Erica, arranging her clothes, and putting her dead body in the closet.
 Jeff's video shows Stephen assaulting Tristen, pushing her over the second floor banister, and accusing her of being a witch.
 All three, close to a nervous breakdown, proclaim their innocence.

 The tie-in mockumentary to Book of Shadows: Blair Witch 2, Shadow of the Blair Witch, establishes the events of the film being a film within a film; the in-universe mockumentary reveals that Book of Shadows: Blair Witch 2 is "a film adaptation" based on the "Black Hills murders" that took place shortly after the release of The Blair Witch Project.
 Shadow of the Blair Witch follows "the real James Patterson"'s defense team as the case prepares for trial and as the public reacts to plans to fictionalize the case's events for the big screen from the defense's point-of-view.
 Protests of the film Book of Shadows: Blair Witch 2 are discussed within the documentary coming from both the families of those involved with the case and from the Wiccan community as a whole.
 Rachel Moskowitz and Andre Brooks respectively portray the "real" Kim Diamond and Jeffrey Patterson within the documentary.

 Blair Witch (2016)

-In September 2009, Ed Sánchez and Daniel Myrick intended to produce a third Blair Witch film.
+In 2009, Ed Sánchez and Daniel Myrick intended to produce a third Blair Witch film.
 The film was a sequel to the first film, would potentially contain the actors from the first film in some context, and would not reference any of the events from Book of Shadows.
 In 2011, Sánchez remarked that further development on a sequel depended on getting Lionsgate to approve the idea and for his and Myrick's schedule to match up.
 The film went into development hell.

 At the 2016 San Diego Comic-Con held in July, the film marketed with the faux-title The Woods, turned out to be the sequel Blair Witch.
 The film was released on September 16, 2016.

 Future

-In April 2022, Lionsgate announced a new film as a reboot of the series to be in development.